Selkirk, Scottish Borders

-Selkirk is a town and historic royal burgh in the Scottish Borders council district of southeastern Scotland.
+Selkirk is a historic market town and former royal burgh in the Scottish Borders council district of southeastern Scotland.
 It lies on the Ettrick Water, a tributary of the River Tweed.
 The people of the town are known as Souters, which means cobblers (shoe makers and menders).
-At the time of the 2011 census, Selkirk's population was 5,784.
+In 2022, Selkirk's population was 4,663, a slight decrease from the 2011 population.

 History

 Early origins

 Selkirk was formerly the county town of Selkirkshire.
 Selkirk is one of the oldest Royal Burghs in Scotland and is the site of the earliest settlements in what is now the Scottish Borders.
 The town's name means "church by the hall" from the Old English sele ("hall" or "manor") and cirice ("church").

 Selkirk was the site of the first Borders abbey, a community of Tironensian monks who moved to Kelso Abbey during the reign of King David I. In 1113, King David I granted Selkirk large amounts of land.
+He also granted the monks access to construction timber and firewood from his woodlands.
 William Wallace was declared guardian of Scotland in the town at the Kirk o' the Forest in 1297.